bobgeis/js-space-rocks/thoughts.md

 ## Architecture

 * index.html loads the bundle produced by webpack
 * index.jsx is the entry point for webpack so everying must start there.
-It creates the redux store, and renders the app using the react-redux Provider and the Game component.
+It creates the redux store, and renders the app using the react-redux Provider and game-container.js.
-* containers/game.js contains the game.jsx component and passes it props and actions.
+* game-container.js contains game-component.jsx and passes it props and actions.
-* components/game.jsx contains the canvas and other UI elements.
+* game-component.jsx contains the canvas and other UI elements.
+It also calls the canvas render functions and dispatches key actions.
+This component does a lot!
+* canvas/render.js has the primary functions for drawing things to the canvas.  canvas/images.js has some utilities and preloading stuff.
+* reduers/reducer.js has the main reducer which combines reducers from key-reducer.js and game-reducer.js
+* update/game-update.js is called by the tick action on the game-reducer.
+It does all the time-step updates of the game model which is a large portion of the code.

 ## Things Learned